5 Powerful Steps for Healing Emotional Triggers

 In the years since the tale of the broken glasses, I’ve repeated that kind of scenario more times than I want to admit.

-Of course, it didn’t look exactly the same.
+Of course, it didn’t look the same.
 But I’ve raised my voice at the boys, lashed out at my husband, and fallen into self-loathing because I wanted the temporary satisfaction of a worldly release rather than being saturated with divine peace.

 I don’t know why we continue to make that choice, but we will.
 The good news is that I see now that I make the choice less frequently.